The City of Denton is working closely with state and county health officials as we monitor the developing impacts of COVID-19 (Coronavirus).

 Denton County COVID-19 Statistics

 As of February 27, 2021, three COVID-19 vaccines have been authorized by the U.S. Food and Drug Administration (FDA).
-Vaccines will be shipped directly to enrolled COVID-19 vaccine providers as allocated by the Department of State Health Services (DSHS).
+Most vaccines are authorized for people 18 years old and older.

 United Way COVID-19 Crisis response